hg387/Sample_App/README.md

 + **Automatic code splitting**

 + **Lazy Loading**: Through lazy loading, Next JS would not going to load extra code preventing loading of modules which are not frequently used.
-This also moves the more frequently used modules to front to avoid frequent loading of expensive modules
+This also means the more frequently used modules to front to avoid frequent loading of expensive modules

 + **Built in CSS/SASS support**